vintagegamingsystems/Open-Ride-On/README.md

 direction

 Pitch angle sensor to limit motor speed
-- Implement MPU6050 pitch, yaw, and roll controls to slow or stop vehicle when specific angles are reached.
+- Implement MPU6050 sensor to track pitch, yaw, and roll to slow or stop vehicle when specific angles are reached.